vivek100/mastra-subAgentStreaming/README.md

 [![NPM Downloads](https://img.shields.io/npm/dm/%40mastra%252Fcore)](https://www.npmjs.com/package/@mastra/core)
 [![Static Badge](https://img.shields.io/badge/Y%20Combinator-W25-orange)](https://www.ycombinator.com/companies?batch=W25)

+Mastra is the Typescript framework for building AI agents and assistants.
+It’s used by some of the largest companies in the world to build internal AI automation tooling and customer-facing agents.

-Mastra is an opinionated TypeScript framework that helps you build AI applications and features quickly.
-It gives you the set of primitives you need: workflows, agents, RAG, integrations and evals.
-You can run Mastra on your local machine, or deploy to a serverless cloud.
+You can run Mastra on your local machine, bundle it into a Node.js server with Hono, or deploy to a serverless cloud.

 The main Mastra features are: